-The online army can also act as the human resource department, replacing the in-house HR department.
+The online army can replace the in-house HR department with the human resources department.
 A remote assistant can thus source great talent ahead of the competition.

 Necessary talent can even be seduced away from competitors.
 Another idea is to have a team of ghostwriters help write content for your case studies, blogs, or e-books.

-An online digital assistant can assist a startup to be more productive.
+An online digital assistant can assist a startup in being more productive.
 Admin tasks can be outsourced to these website virtual assistant workers.
-Many startups are finding out that title ‘virtual assistant startup’ implies a match made in heaven.
+Many startups are discovering that the title ‘virtual assistant startup’ implies a match made in heaven.

-A virtual assistant must bring benefits to the company; however, it is incumbent on the company to outline its precise needs.
+A virtual assistant must benefit the company; however, it is incumbent on the company to outline its precise needs.
 Once these needs are defined, the company can select the most relevant assistant.

 This can be to supplement the core team.
-Such can include hiring a virtual content assistant or a virtual lead generation assistant.
-A remote assistant can also handle the whole department in the form of an HR virtual assistant.
+Such can include hiring a virtual content assistant or lead generation assistant.
+A remote assistant can also handle the whole department as an HR virtual assistant.

 Either way, a virtual assistant is a cost-effective solution.
 Startups have unique challenges in remaining agile and flexible.
 More so, a virtual assistant can save a company time – and time means more rapid accrual of financial savings.